 P213 Transmit Selection (Selection)

-Select desired print output (0-14).
-The transmission will be initiated by the selected print operation (P210) and / or the Remote Key selection (P800).
+Select desired print output (0 - 14).
+The transmission will be initiated by the selected print operation (P210) a nd / or the Remote Key selection (P800).
+See page 53 for more details on the available preset transmits.